SufyanAli-7/Genix-AI/README.md

 ---

 <div align="center">
-  Made with ❤️ by the AI SaaS Team
+  Made with ❤️ by Sufyan Ali

   ⭐ Star us on GitHub if you like this project!
 </div>